 - Dried cranberries and roasted pecans – add a pop of color and more delicious flavor.

-- Chicken broth – helps to moisten the dressing and allows it to hold its shape.
+- Chicken stock – helps to moisten the dressing and allows it to hold its shape.

-- Fresh thyme, fresh rosemary, and poultry seasoning – add delicious flavor.
-You can substitute dried thyme and rosemary if you don’t have fresh, but reduce the amount to a half teaspoon each because it is more robust.
+- Fresh herbs – like thyme and rosemary, plus poultry seasoning – add delicious flavor.
+You can substitute dried thyme and rosemary if you don’t have fresh, but reduce the amount to a half teaspoon each because dried herbs are more robust.

-- To prepare the cornish hens, pat them dry with a paper towel.
-Then, generously season each bird’s cavity with salt and stuff each one loosely with about a third of a cup of the cornbread stuffing.
+- To prepare the game birds, pat them dry with a paper towel.
+Then, season each bird’s breast cavity with salt and stuff each one loosely with about a third of a cup of the cornbread stuffing.

 - Brush olive oil over each of the birds and season with the remaining salt and pepper.

-- Bake uncovered for about one hour, or until the hens are golden brown and an instant-read meat thermometer registers 160 °F when inserted in the thickest part of the breast, not touching any bones.
+- Bake the little hens in a preheated oven uncovered for about one hour, or until golden brown and an instant-read meat thermometer registers 160 ยฐF when inserted in the thickest part of the thigh, not touching any bones.

-- Remove the kitchen string and place the birds on a platter to serve.
-Optionally, garnish with a few fresh sprigs of rosemary and cranberries before serving.
+- Remove the string, place the hens on a platter, and serve immediately with the extra stuffing.
+If desired, especially during the holiday season, garnish with a few fresh sprigs of rosemary and fresh cranberries before serving.

-Cornish hens, which are also called Cornish game hens, Rock Cornish game hens, Cornish rock chicken, or simply game hens, are a tiny breed of young chicken.
-They are a cross between a Cornish and White Plymouth Rock chicken, and they usually average about a pound and a half.
+Cornish hens, also called Cornish game hens, Rock Cornish game hens, Cornish rock chicken, or simply game hens, are a tiny breed of young regular chicken.
+These game birds are a cross between a Cornish and White Plymouth Rock chicken, and they usually average about a pound and a half.

-These tiny chickens are a very versatile ingredient and can be used and adapted to most recipes that call for bone-in chicken.
+These tiny chickens have a delicate flavor, are very versatile, and can be used and adapted to most recipes that call for bone-in chicken.

 Recipe variations:

-- If you are looking for ways to vary this recipe or use ingredients you already have, you might consider substituting rice, wild rice stuffing, or stovetop stuffing for cornbread stuffing.
+- If you are looking for ways to vary this stuffed cornish hen recipe or use ingredients you already have, you might consider substituting rice, wild rice stuffing, or stovetop stuffing for the cornbread stuffing.

-- You can also use leftover Traditional Southern Cornbread Dressing or Cornbread Dressing with Sausage or roast them whole without stuffing.
+- You can also use leftover Traditional Southern Cornbread Dressing or Cornbread Dressing with Sausage or roast the whole hens without stuffing.

-- The flavor can be changed by glazing the hens with either apricot jam, jelly, or even orange marmalade before cooking them.
-Another idea is to apply a rub to the outside of the chicken before cooking, such as the rub used in my Grilled Chicken or Broiled Chili Rubbed Chicken Thighs.
+- Another idea is to apply a rub to the outside of the chicken before cooking, such as the rub used in my Grilled Half Chicken or Broiled Chicken Thighs.

 Recipe FAQs: